nishant-manasvi/weddingRSVP/README.md

 - **Name**: Guest's full name
 - **Attendance**: Yes/No
 - **Number Attending**: Number of people in their party
+- **Arrival Date**: When they plan to arrive
+- **Events Attending**: Comma-separated list of selected events (Haldi Function, Sangeet and Engagement, Anand Karaj, Reception)
 - **Email**: Guest's email address
 - **Message**: Any message they left